TheKamboy/TheKamboy/ReadMe.txt

 Thanks for download Pizza [1.7]!
 Me and my friend worked hard on this, so thanks for downloading this demo!
-If you can please do give us a chat on discord!
-Here's our Discord: [Redacted] I hope you enjoy the demo.
+I hope you enjoy the demo.

 (How to Load Saves)